Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/10-GeMM_AIEvsDSP/AIE/README.md

 ##### Window Streaming Buffer Config

-The `graph.h` graph performs GeMM with graph window streaming buffer size as `WINDOW_SIZE`, which fixed to matrix dimension.
+The `graph.h` graph performs GeMM with graph window streaming buffer size as `WINDOW_SIZE`, which is fixed to matrix dimension.
 ```
 ...
 #if GEMM_SIZE < 1024